 Go on a hike

 What’s that?
 I’m telling you to go to Vegas and then go on a hike?
 Well, you know me.
-I do love a good hike and hiking is a perhaps my favourite of Vegas activities.
+I do love a good hike and hiking is perhaps my favourite of Vegas activities.
 Yes, technically not in Las Vegas but if you’re looking for things to do near Las Vegas then this is it!

 If you’ve hired a car then put it to good use and go hiking.
-It’s not long until the urban sprawl turns into desert (although it is longer than I thought.
+It’s not long until the urban sprawl turns into the desert (although it is longer than I thought.
 I’d always imagined a couple of streets and then just desert and it’s not quite like that).

 We’d just come from exploring a multitude of National Parks a little further away but for hikes closer to Las Vegas itself then head to Calico Basin where you’ll see Red Rock Canyon.
 To the north is Mount Charleston or a challenging route at Goldstrike Canyon where you’ll find ropes to help you and some natural hot springs along the way.